-The Safeguarding Adults Board (SAB) should ensure that relevant partners provide training for staff and volunteers on the policy, procedures and professional practices that are in place locally, which reflects their roles and responsibilities in safeguarding adult arrangements.
+The South Tyneside Safeguarding Children and Adults Partnership (STSCAP) should ensure that relevant partners provide training for staff and volunteers on the policy, procedures and professional practices that are in place locally, which reflects their roles and responsibilities in safeguarding adult arrangements.
 Employers, student bodies and voluntary organisations should also undertake this, recognising their critical role in preventing and detecting abuse.
 This should include:

 - basic mandatory induction training with respect to awareness that abuse and neglect can take place and duty to report;

 - more detailed awareness training, including training on recognition of abuse and neglect and responsibilities with respect to the procedures in their particular agency;